any-docs/css/content/reference/at-rules/@container/index.md

 }
 ```

-In container queries, the {{cssxref("container-name")}} property is used to filter the set of containers to those with a matching query container name:
+In container queries, the `container-name` property is used to filter the set of containers to those with a matching query container name:

 ```css
 @container sidebar (width > 400px) {